JamesFlare1212/JamesFlare/content/posts/createMCQsWithChatGPTInScales/index.md

 >
 > 2. Be creative, change the perspective of your questions randomly, not necessarily from nouns to explanations, but from explanations to nouns, or ask questions based on the relationship between nouns, or ask questions in conjunction with examples; your goal is to help students fully understand the topic from all angles.
 >
-> 3. Do not make anything else than json type MCQs, including ordering numbers, lists, list number, explanations.
-Make your answer into a whole json style responed with right grammar.
+> 3. Only reply the MCQs and nothing else, do not write explanations.
+Make sure your answer has right json grammar.
 >
 > 4. Use english quotation marks or any other english punctuation only.